Jbleezy/BO2-Reimagined/README.md

 #### Claymore
 * Can be repurchased
 * Can be placed while in the air
-* Increased explosion radius by 28% (same as Black Ops 2 Multiplayer Claymore)
+* Increased explosion radius by 28% (same as Black Ops 2 Multiplayer)
 * Increased max amount that can be placed from 12 to 20
 * Added weapon name on HUD
 * Removed initial weapon raise anim